Antarctica (1983 film): Original score album

 The original score to Antarctica was composed, arranged, produced and performed by Greek artist Vangelis.
 It was recorded at Vangelis' Nemo Studios, in London, UK, by sound engineer Raine Shine.
-The album was released worldwide (including Japan) as Antarctica.
+The album was released worldwide, including Japan, as Antarctica.

 Fate of Taro and Jiro

 The younger brother, Jiro, died at the age of four during the fifth expedition in July 1960.
 His body was made into a specimen and is placed together in the National Museum of Nature and Science at Ueno, Tokyo.
 The older brother, Taro, returned to Hokkaido University for his retirement, and died at the age of 15 in 1970.
-His body was also made into a specimen at Hokkaido University.
+His body was made into a specimen at Hokkaido University.